iwarui722/IP-pizza/README.md

 ## Individual Project
 - This is an individual project for pizza website   .

-## Getting Started
+## Setup
-- To get the code from github , initiate a pull to download the code.
+- Clone from the repository : https://github.com/iwarui722/IP-pizza.git

 ## Prerequisites
 The software to install to run the code: